isw-kudos/huddo-docs/docs/boards/troubleshooting/activity-migration.md

 Once these values are set you need to deploy the chart again to make them take effect.
 Please be aware to remove the "PURGE_MIGRATED_ACTIVITY_IDS" after it is done or any subsequent deployments/restarts will delete them again!

+If you want to purge all activities from the database, you can get the list of all activity ids from the [database](./mongo.md#connect-to-mongo) and set the PURGE_MIGRATED_ACTIVITY_IDS from this data.

+    use boards-app
+    db.nodes.distinct('providerID', { type: 'board' }).toString()